 Please contact our technical support and send the log file along with a full description of what you were trying to do when the error occurred.

 Collaborator administrator can configure the Collaborator server to communicate directly with Perforce repositories.
-Server-side integration allows users to upload commited atomic changelists from the Web Client without having to install and configure client-side tools.
+Server-side integration allows users to upload committed atomic changelists from the Web Client without having to install and configure client-side tools.